AideNabavi/MENTAL-MATH-GAME/README.md

 # 🧠 GAME CLUB
-# 🧠 MOTE THAN 40 GAMES IN CLUB
+# 🧠 60 GAMES IN CLUB
 # 🧠 WILL BE RELEASED BEFORE 2027
 # 🧠 Mental Math Challenge